AdvancedPhotonSource/GSAS-II/docs/source/imports.rst

 problems.

-If the file cannot be read,  the ``Reader`` routine should return False or raise an :class:`GSASIIobj.ImportBaseclass.ImportException` exception.
-(Why either?
+If the file cannot be read,  the ``Reader`` routine should return False or raise an :meth:`GSASIIobj.ImportBaseclass.ImportException` exception.
+(Why are both available?
 Sometimes an exception is the easiest way to bail out of a called routine.)
 Place text in `self.errors` and/or use::

      ImportException('Error message')